-Fact: The life expectancy of a police officer is 20 years less than his or her civilian counterpart.
+The life expectancy of a police officer is 20 years less than his or her civilian counterpart.
 The average age of a law enforcement officer who has suffered a heart attack is 49 years, compared to 67 years of age for the general population – Cops Alive, August 31, 2015

 Police work can be very risky, but one of its biggest dangers is often overlooked by the mainstream, and that’s the exorbitant amount of stress that often comes with the territory.
-First responders in general have to witness some of the most tragic events that most people couldn’t fathom experiencing.
+First responders often have to witness some of the most tragic events that most people couldn’t fathom experiencing.
 According to the National Association of Mental Illness (NAMI), nearly 1 in 4 police officers have had suicidal thoughts at some point in their career, and in 2017 there were an estimated 140 law enforcement suicides.
 NAMI also reports that compared to the general population, law enforcement officers have significantly higher rates of depression, PTSD, burnout, and other anxiety related mental health conditions.

 There’s also addiction.
 Psychology Today reported in March of 2018 that 1 out of 4 police officers on the street has an alcohol or drug abuse issue and substance abuse disorders are estimated to affect between 20% and 30% of the police officer population, as compared to under 10% within the general population.

 Clearly, it’s critical for all agencies, whether big or small, rural or urban, to take proactive steps in developing a resilient policy to help prevent a mental crisis.
-Noted as one of the six pillars of the 21st Century Policing Task Force, officer wellness and safety must be a priority, though many agencies have struggled to rollout wellness initiatives due to cost, staffing, cultural buy in, and the “lack” of local resources capable of supporting of supporting officers’ needs.
+Noted as one of the six pillars of the 21st Century Policing Task Force, officer wellness and safety must be a priority, though many agencies have struggled to rollout wellness initiatives due to cost, staffing, cultural buy in, and often a lack of local resources capable of supporting of supporting officers’ needs.
 In the long run however, the costs of having a high percentage of illness and burnout in an agency can be detrimental on many fronts.
 This is simply something that must not be overlooked.

 The Great Falls Police Department has been a shining example of an agency being on the right track in ensuring greater officer health and wellness.
 They’ve implemented a 3-part wellness program that involves physical and mental wellbeing and it has seen great success.
 Hear from GFPD Captain John Schaffer discuss how his department is successfully working through these hurdles.